ranzuh/ranzuh/README.md

 ## Hi there 👋

-- 🔭 Looking for job in ML
+- 🔭 Looking for a job in AI/ML/DL.
-- 🌱 I’m currently learning NLP with transformers
+- 🌱 I’m currently learning NLP with transformers.
+Check out [KalevalaGPT](https://github.com/ranzuh/KalevalaGPT)
 - 🤗 Check out my profile at Hugging Face: [ranzuh](https://huggingface.co/ranzuh)
+- 🤖 In my Master's thesis, I explored the application of Multi-Agent RL for mobile manipulation.
+[Code](https://github.com/TIERS/isaac-marl-mobile-manipulation) [Thesis](https://www.utupub.fi/handle/10024/175972)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/eetu-rantala)
 <!--
 **ranzuh/ranzuh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.